khadile/MVP_BusinessCards/docs/features/onboarding.md

 ## Overview

 The onboarding flow is a multi-step wizard that guides new users through creating their digital business card.
 Users can start the process without authentication, with sign-up occurring only on the final step.
-The flow features a modern, clean UI with IXL branding and real-time card preview.
+The flow features a modern, clean, horizontally split UI with ILX branding and real-time card preview from Step 2 onward.
+All steps use a compact, accessible layout.
+StepContacts uses a large, categorized, searchable modal for platform selection, supports multiple links per platform, and only shows user-added links on the card.
+StepSignUp email is for authentication only and does not affect the card preview.
+After sign-up, a development button leads to the dashboard (to be implemented).

 ## Features